fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 ### Depositing Tokens (Ethereum to Fluence)

-To bridge tokens from the Ethereum Mainnet to the Fluence Mainnet:
+To bridge tokens from the Ethereum Network to the Fluence (L2) Network:

 1. Select the **"Deposit"** tab in the main panel of the bridge application.
-2. Choose the token you want to bridge.
+2. Choose the token (FLT or USDC) you want to bridge.
 In this example, we're bridging FLT tokens.
 3. Enter the number of tokens you wish to bridge.
 4. Verify that the correct amount is displayed in the bridge panel and that you have enough FLT tokens in your wallet to cover the transaction fee specified in the "Estimated fees" field.
       <div style={{ textAlign: "center" }}>